Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Some functionals of Lévy excursions

 \begin{thm} Consider $\nu\in (1,2)$, $c>0$, $\theta \in (1,1+1/\nu)$ and let

 Let $c'=c^\nu 2^{1-\nu}$.
 Then for all $\ell>0$,

 \end{thm}

 To prove the theorem we need two lemmas, one on Lévy processes and the other on the computation of some integrals involving the modified Bessel functions of the second kind.
-The latter Lemma \ref{lem:residue-bessel-computation} appears in the appendix.
+The latter is Lemma \ref{lem:residue-bessel-computation}.